 Scott W. Spaulding has been fighting in foreclosure court for four years.
-Having a background in civil law has helped his clients remain in their homes while fighting their case.
-Whether its fighting a bad loan, helping a client to get back on their feet or resolve the case to the best of his ability, helping the client remain in the home is the best place to fight the case.
+Having a background in civil law has helped his clients remain in their homes while fighting their case in Waukegan and Lake County, Illinois.
+Whether it's fighting a bad loan, helping a client to get back on their feet or resolving the case to the best of his ability, helping the client remain in their home is the best place to fight the case.

 Foreclosures have dominated the news for the last 5 years in TV, magazines, internet, and newspapers.
 No one is a stranger to the constant news of a slowing economy.
 Many have been victims of the economy in terms of lowered income, lost jobs, reduced benefits layoffs and the like.
 While the banking industry pushes the absurd notion that it is the public that has refused to pay its bills it is the sale of risky loans and downright fraud in those loans that has stalled the housing industry.